Image Super-Resolution using Efficient Striped Window Transformer: Introduction

-Although significant progress has been made in LSR, existing transformer designs still have redundancy.
-To further reduce the model complexity and improve the SR image quality, we propose an efficient striped window transformer (ESWT).
-We design an efficient transformer layer (ETL) that allows ESWT to have a clean structure and avoid redundant operations.
-In addition, we propose a striped window mechanism that enables more efficient modeling of long-term dependencies with lower computational complexity.
-To further exploit the potential of transformer-based ESWT, we propose a novel flexible window training strategy.
-This strategy allows ESWT to incrementally model long-term dependencies, resulting in better performance.
-The quantitative trade-off comparison of model performance and complexity shown in Figure \ref{fig: trade_off} demonstrates the superiority of the proposed ESWT.
-Our contribution can be summarized as follows:
+To further reduce the model complexity and improve the quality of SR images, we propose an efficient striped window transformer (ESWT).
+We first revisit the normalization layer in the shallow transformer and introduce a concise and efficient transformer structure.
+Moreover, we propose a striped window mechanism that allows ESWT to model long-term dependencies efficiently.
+Considering that high-quality SR images originate from the joint optimization of model and training strategy, we also propose a novel flexible window training strategy.
+This strategy enables ESWT to model long-term dependencies progressively and thus better explore contextual information.
+The quantitative trade-off comparison of model performance and complexity (Figure \ref{fig: trade_off}) demonstrates the superiority of the proposed ESWT.

-\begin{itemize} \item[$\bullet$] We designed an efficient transformation layer (ETL), which provides the proposed efficient strip window transformer (ESWT) a concise structure and avoids redundant operations. \item[$\bullet$] We propose a striped window mechanism.
-This mechanism can model long-term dependencies more efficiently and has a lower computational complexity. \item[$\bullet$] We propose a novel flexible window training strategy.
-Without additional cost, this strategy enables further exploration of the potential of transformer-based methods. \end{itemize}
+The contributions of this paper are summarized as follows: \begin{itemize} \item[$\bullet$] We revisit the normalization layer in the shallow transformer and design a concise and efficient transformer structure to build the proposed ESWT. \item[$\bullet$] We propose a striped window mechanism, that can explore contextual information efficiently and has a low computational complexity. \item[$\bullet$] We propose a novel flexible window training strategy enables further exploration of the potential of the proposed ESWT without additional cost. \end{itemize}